yamcs/yamcs/docs/server-manual/mdb/algorithm-definitions.rst

 These algorithms are special as they can use as input variables not only parameters but also command arguments and command history events.
 These are specified by using "/yamcs/cmd/arg/" and "/yamcs/cmdHist" prefix respectively.

-In addition these algorithms may return a boolean value (whereas the normal algorithms only have to write to output variables).
+In addition these algorithms have to return a boolean value (whereas the normal algorithms only have to write to output variables).
 The returned value is used to indicate if the verifier has succeeded or failed.
 No return value will mean that the verifier is still pending.

 Data Decoding algorithms